 Clark-Fox Forum, Brown School at Washington University in St. Louis

 On any given day in the United States, between 300,000 and 400,000 people with mental illnesses are incarcerated in jails and prisons.
 All too often people with untreated mental health disorders find themselves involved in the criminal justice system and subject to misguided policies and services that further compound the challenges they face.
 Pete Earley, journalist, Pulitzer Prize finalist, and author of Crazy: A Father’s Search Through America’s Mental Health Madness, is all too familiar with these challenges.
-As the keynote speaker for this event, Earley shared his son’s battle with bipolar disorder and how the criminal justice system deals with the mentally ill.
-Following Earley, a panel explored policy changes for improved access to and treatment of mental health illnesses, particularly in the context of the criminal justice system.
+On Friday, February 9, Earley addressed a crowd of over 300 guests at the Brown School.

 Featured panelists included: